canonical/snapcraft/docs/flutter-applications.rst

        command: super_cool_app
        extensions: [flutter-stable]

+The ``command`` specifies the path to the binary to be run.
+This is resolved relative to the root of the snap contents.

 If your command name matches the snap ``name``, users will be able run the command directly.

+If the command name matches the name of the snap specified in the top-level ``name`` keyword (see `Metadata`_ above), the binary file will be given the same name as the snap, as in this example.
-If the names differ, then apps are prefixed with the snap ``name`` (``flutter-gallery.command-name``, for example).
-This is to avoid conflicting with apps defined by other installed snaps.
+If the names differ, the binary file name will be prefixed with the snap name to avoid naming conflicts between installed snaps.
+An example of this would be ``super-cool-app.some-command``.

-If you don’t want your command prefixed you can request an alias for it on the `Snapcraft forum <https://snapcraft.io/docs/process-for-aliases-auto-connections-and-tracks>`__.
-These are set up automatically when your snap is installed from the Snap Store.

-The ``extensions`` keyword is used to easily incorporate Flutter’s common set of requirements.
-See :ref:`Snapcraft extensions <snapcraft-extensions>` for further details.
+The ``extensions`` keyword is used to incorporate Flutter's common set of requirements.
+See :ref:`snapcraft-extensions` for further details.

-If your application is intended to run as a service you simply add the line ``daemon: simple`` after the command keyword.
-This will automatically keep the service running on install, update, and reboot.

 Building the snap
 ~~~~~~~~~~~~~~~~~

-First, make sure you’ve installed :ref:`Snapcraft <snapcraft-overview>` and create a new directory for your Flutter project.
+First, make sure you have installed :ref:`Snapcraft <snapcraft-overview>` and create a new directory for your Flutter project.

-Inside that directory, type ``snapcraft init``.
-This creates an additional subdirectory, called ``snap``, and inside that creates a template :file:`snapcraft.yaml` file.
+Inside that directory, type :command:`snapcraft init`.
+This creates an additional subdirectory, called :file:`snap` containing a template
+:file:`snapcraft.yaml` file.

 Edit the created :file:`snapcraft.yaml` to contain the Flutter example shown earlier.